cuboulder-MSD/digColl_olsenChubbuck/README.md

 ### Language
 Contains the textual or coded form for the language of the content of the resource.

-Language(s) seen in this collection include:
+Language(s) seen in this collection include: English

 ### Extent
 The size or scale of the work.